Fargo, North Dakota

 You Don't Have to Go Through This Alone!

-Even if you are still your loved one's primary caregiver and in charge of their dementia care plan, you DO NOT have to go through this by yourself.
+Even if you are still your loved one's primary caregiver and in charge of their dementia care plan, you do not have to go through this by yourself.
 Taking care of a loved one who is living with final-stage Alzheimer's and dementia can be physically, mentally, and emotionally exhausting.
-Before you become overwhelmed, consider adding a professional caregiver to the team.
+Before you become overwhelmed, consider adding a professional caregiver specializing in in-home dementia care to the team.
 You should also consider finding a support group to help you cope with everything that is going on.

 Making Every Minute Count!